sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 If your motors are spinning in the wrong direction, either flip the wiring on the motor controller or flip the pin numbers in the pin assignment variables.
 Ex: If motor 1 is spinning backwards when it should be moving forwards, set `MOTOR1_FORWARDS = 6` and `MOTOR1_BACKWARDS = 7`.

 Your robot should now be moving pretty fast towards the wall and should stop moving when it gets close enough.
 But isn't it kinda too fast?
-But how do we slow the motors down, we can't control the voltage of the battery which is hooked into our motor controller.
+But how do we slow the motors down?
+We can't control the voltage of the battery which is hooked into our motor controller.

 ## PWM Motor Control

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTY3OTI3MTMsMjkwMTg5NjcwLDE0OD
+eyJoaXN0b3J5IjpbLTU4NDY0ODQwNiwyOTAxODk2NzAsMTQ4Nj
-Y4NjQwNTEsMTY5MTM4MTc4MSwtODcyNTg1MjMxLC03NDA1NzQy
+g2NDA1MSwxNjkxMzgxNzgxLC04NzI1ODUyMzEsLTc0MDU3NDIy
-MjEsMTYxNjUzNjI1NywxNTA1MzI4ODEzLDYwOTI3ODYwOSwtMT
+MSwxNjE2NTM2MjU3LDE1MDUzMjg4MTMsNjA5Mjc4NjA5LC0xND
-QyMDI4MjcxOCwxOTk1NzYzMjg0LDk1MzA2MDc3MywxOTQzMDA3
+IwMjgyNzE4LDE5OTU3NjMyODQsOTUzMDYwNzczLDE5NDMwMDc1
-NTQzLC04MDYzNDQ4MDgsOTg0OTMwMTg1XX0=
+NDMsLTgwNjM0NDgwOCw5ODQ5MzAxODVdfQ==
 -->